-So, lately, I’ve been thinking this site might have a dual purpose.
-I think it’s nice when people care enough about themselves to take care of their appearance.
-But I wonder if society has been going overboard with so much attention, time, and money being spent on the outer self while neglecting what in the long run is the most important thing.
+I think it’s nice when people take care of their health and their appearance.
+But I wonder if society (and us women) have been going overboard with so much attention, time, and money being spent on the outer self while neglecting what in the long run is the most important thing.
 The “INNER SELF”.

 So, may I ask a question?

 What good is outward beauty without “inner beauty”?
 So again I ask (and I’m asking myself too) “Is it time for an inner facelift?”
 Are you drifting away from the things that are more important than the outer self?
 A deeper question: Are you drifting away from God?

 A pastor I know well has a wonderful site called “Walking With Jesus 365” and he offers an in-depth study on the topic of drifting.

 There is so much pressure on women today, both young and old to look a certain way, carry the right bag, trendy shoes, that little black dress, use the right slang, snap the perfectly poised photo, go to the right school, land the best job, snag the hot and/or connected guy, (or keep the one you’ve got), etc., etc. The pressure (albeit silent) to look and act a certain way can sometimes overshadow our desire or even awareness that our inner beauty is being neglected.
 There are countless sites (and videos) on how to be beautiful (or at least improve) on ones’ appearance, and I’m am totally on board with being the “best or at least improved version of myself”.